Acute cytomegalovirus (CMV) infection

 Your health care provider will perform a physical exam and feel your belly area.
 Your liver or spleen may be enlarged or tender when they are gently pressed (palpated).
 You may have a skin rash.

-Special lab tests such as a CMV DNA serum PCR test may be done to check for presence of substances in your blood produced by CMV.
+Special lab tests such as a CMV DNA serum PCR test may be done to check for the presence of substances produced by CMV in your blood.
 Tests, such as a CMV antibody test, may be done to check the body's immune response to the CMV infection.

 Other tests may include: